 In response to the COVID-19 pandemic, the federal government and local jurisdictions in Texas have adopted the following protections for tenants to help them stay in their homes.
 The information on this page is focused on residential tenancies and not commercial tenancies.

-If you know of any jurisdictions or updates that should be added to this list, please email CommunityAssistanceProject@law.utexas.edu.
+If you know of any updates that should be made to this page, please email CommunityAssistanceProject@law.utexas.edu.

-- This site covers how to identify whether a property is covered by CARES.
-Here is a map showing which multifamily rental properties in Texas are covered by the CARES Act moratorium.
+- This site covers how to identify whether a property is covered by the CARES Act.
+Here is a map showing which multifamily rental properties in Texas are covered by the CARES Act.
 Note that this map does not include covered single-family properties.

-- The National Low Income Housing Coalition is tracking which properties are covered by the CARES Act moratorium.
+- The National Low Income Housing Coalition is tracking which properties are covered by the CARES Act.
 This list is not comprehensive and does not include single-family rental homes of 1-4 units and does not include all of the multifamily properties backed with Fannie Mae or Freddie Mac mortgages.

 Additional federal protections

 - Under the CARES Act and additional federal guidance, while in forbearance from making mortgage payments under a federally-backed mortgage, multifamily landlords (5 or more units) must provide the following protections for renters:

 - Suspend evictions for renters based on nonpayment of rent, fees, or other charges.